ownCloud ONLYOFFICE integration app

 You can also use our Docker installation to get installed and configured Document Server and ownCloud installation with a couple of commands.

-Tested with ownCloud 9 and 10, the latest connector signed versions are available in the official store for ownCloud.
+The latest connector signed versions are available in the official store for ownCloud.

 Installing ONLYOFFICE Document Server

-Starting with version 4.3.0, ONLYOFFICE Document Server and ownCloud can be installed either on different computers, or on the same machine.
+ONLYOFFICE Document Server and ownCloud can be installed either on different computers, or on the same machine.
 In case you select the latter variant, you will need to set up a custom port for Document Server as by default both ONLYOFFICE Document Server and ownCloud work on port 80.
 Or you can use Document Server behind a proxy, please refer to this article to learn how you can configure it.

 The easiest way to start an instance of ONLYOFFICE Document Server is to use Docker.